mohan-cao/owoify-js/README.md

 # owoify-js
-Turning my worst nightmare into a NPM package
+Turning my worst nightmare into a NPM package.
+This nifty little library helps you turn any string into nonsensical babyspeak similar to the infamous Chrome extension by LeafySweets (which has been deleted unfortunately).
+Three levels are available:
+- owo (default): pretty vanilla.
+Not much else to say about it.
+- uwu: moderately infuses the text but it gets wose and wose
+- uvu: litewawwy unweadabwal

 [![Build Status](https://travis-ci.org/mohan-cao/owoify-js.svg?branch=master)](https://travis-ci.org/mohan-cao/owoify-js)